tarantool/tarantool/static-build/README.md

   Python interpreter is not necessary for building Tarantool itself, unless you intend to use the “Run the test suite".
-For all platforms, this is python version 2.7+ (but not 3.x).
+For all platforms, this is python version 3.x.
 You need the following Python modules:
   * pyyaml
-  * argparse
-  * msgpack-python
   * gevent
   * six